-We give you the tools you need to help safeguard your account.
+Use the tools Discover provides to help safeguard your account.
 Here are actions you can take:

 Be notified wherever you go by setting up alerts for real-time oversight of your account.
 It’s easy to set up and manage the alerts you need.
 You choose how you’d like to receive alerts—by email, text and/or push notification.
-Our alerts are designed to help you:
+Our alerts are designed to help you monitor:

 You can start or stop alerts any time by changing your preferences on the mobile app or in the Account Center online.
 Message and data rates may apply.

 It’s like having an on/off switch for your debit card.
-If you temporarily misplace your debit card or suspect fraudulent activity on your account, you can freeze it to prevent new purchases and ATM transactions.
-It’s easy to freeze or unfreeze your debit card in seconds via the mobile app, online or over the phone.
+If you temporarily misplace your debit card or suspect fraudulent activity on your account, Freeze it will prevent new purchases and ATM transactions.
+Freeze it can be activated and deactivated in seconds via the mobile app, online or over the phone.

 Log in conveniently and safely with your unique fingerprint or facial features.
 If your device offers this feature, you can enable Touch or Face ID to log into your account via the mobile app.
 You will still be able to access your account with your passcode or password, too.